 JOIN OUR COMMUNITY

 It's easy to join the Korinji Rinzai Zen Community.
-Your membership gives you access to numerous resources that will support your meditation practice like Korinji TV, our online library of instructional videos and dharma talks.
+Your membership gives you access to numerous online resources that will support your meditation practice like Korinji TV, our library of Rinzai Zen instructional videos and dharma talks.

-After you've received basic meditation instruction, joined our community, and started to practice, consider joining us at Korinji for an Introduction to Zen Life retreat.
-These are weekend-long immersive events during which you will get a taste of Zen monastic life, deepen your meditation, and receive direct guidance from our teacher.
-Through this experience, you will start to see how Zen practice can transform your life into a path of wisdom and compassion.
+After you've received basic meditation instruction, joined our community, and started to practice, consider joining us at Korinji for a Zen Life Retreat.
+These are weekend-long immersive events during which you will get a taste of Zen monastery life, deepen your meditation, and receive direct guidance from our teacher.
+Through this experience, you will start to see how Zen practice can transform your own life into a path of wisdom and compassion.

-The Introduction to Zen Life retreats are appropriate for people of all ages and conditions.
-They are also a good way to prepare for sesshin, the week-long intensive meditation retreats offered eight times a year at the monastery.
+The Zen Life Retreats are appropriate for teens and adults, of all ages and conditions.
+They are also a good way to prepare for sesshin, the intensive weekend or week-long retreat offered throughout the year at Korinji and elsewhere (including Europe).

-See our Events page for the next Introduction to Zen Life retreat dates.
+See our Events page for the next Zen Life Retreat dates.